RANDCorporation/optic/README.md

 devtools::install()
 ```

-## Running Concurrent Simulation
+## 1. Running Concurrent Simulation

-Example below dependent on access to `optic_sim_data_exp.Rdata` data object.
+Example below is dependent on access to `optic_sim_data_exp.Rdata` data object.

+The following can be used to setup any three of the simulations (Concurrent, No Confounding, or Selection bias), but throughout this section we will use the concurrent simulations as an exampe.

-#### Configure Concurrent Simulation
+#### Configure Simulations

 The first step is to configure the simulation or set of simulations you wish to run.
 There four main components to the configuration object:

 1.  **Basic Parameters**: this includes straightforward arguments like the data, number of iterations, and verbosity
-1.  **Models**: models are provided to the configuration method in a nested list where each model you want to test/use is a list element with the necessary named values based on the simulation being run (e.g., concurrent or selection bias)
+2.  **Models**: models are provided to the configuration method in a nested list where each model you want to test/use is a list element with the necessary named values based on the simulation being run (e.g., concurrent or selection bias)
-1.  **Methods**: the configuration object requires at least three methods - `method_sample`, `method_model`, and `method_results`.
+3.  **Methods**: the configuration object requires at least three methods - `method_sample`, `method_model`, and `method_results`.
 These "slots", if you will, are intended for the user to provide their sampling, treatment identification, and common data transformation code; modeling code; and code to extract results, fit information, summary statistics, etc. respectively.
 There are also two optional slots - `method_premodel` and `method_postmodel` that if provided will be applied to the simulation run immediately before and immediately after the `method_model`.
 See the section on "How an Iteration is Run" below.
-1.  **Iterable and Global Parameters**: The `params` argument is where you provide the named values that will be expanded into a full set of all unique combination of all named elements in the provided list.
+4.  **Iterable and Global Parameters**: The `params` argument is where you provide the named values that will be expanded into a full set of all unique combination of all named elements in the provided list.
 The `globals` argument should also be a list of named elements that are statically stored for access by any of the methods and will not be expanded with the `params` values.

 Here we will walk through an example of setting up the configuration object,  exploring the configuration object prior to running the job, and looking at how a single simulation is defined.
 For our example, we will look at evaluating a linear 2-way fixed effects model
 compared to a linear autoregressive model under a context of co-occurring policies.
 Let's assume we have some data and some setup: